 Nov.
 28, 2012

-It was a tale of two halves for the Green Wave and when the final horn sounded, they were no longer undefeated as the Tulane University women's basketball team dropped a 70-65 decision to Auburn on Wednesday evening in Devlin Fieldhouse.
+NEW ORLEANS - It was a tale of two halves for the Green Wave and when the final horn sounded, they were no longer undefeated as the Tulane University women's basketball team dropped a 70-65 decision to Auburn on Wednesday evening in Devlin Fieldhouse.

 The Green Wave (5-1) shot 55.6 percent from the field in the opening half - including five 3-pointers - to take a 39-23 lead into the locker room at halftime.
 After the break, however, the Tigers (5-2) scored the first 12 points of the second half and outscored Tulane 9-3 over the final two minutes to emerge victorious.